Inner tube: History

 Two 1930s/1940s red inner tubes for car tires.

 Inner tubes were invented in the 1800s for use with pneumatic tires, as standard wheels at the time were not air-filled, making them uncomfortable to ride on.
 Over the years, inner tubes were manufactured in various colors beyond the typical black, including red, white, and gray.
 These colored inner tubes were often made from more natural rubber compared to the standard vulcanized black tubes, making them more flexible.
 Inner tubes were used in tires for cars, trucks, and bicycles, but from the 1950s to the 1970s, tubeless tires began to dominate for cars and trucks.

 Material

 Inner tubes are typically made from a mix of natural and synthetic rubber.
 Natural rubber is less prone to punctures and is often more pliable, while synthetic rubber is cheaper.
 Racing bikes often use inner tubes with a higher percentage of natural rubber compared to regular bikes.
-Some manufacturers have also developed other types of bike inner tubes, such as those made from latex and TPU.
+Some manufacturers have also developed other types of bike inner tubes, such as those made from latex and thermoplastic polyurethane (TPU).